Are You Getting the Best Ideas in the Room?

 We call it engagement scores, innovation metrics, culture surveys.
 But those aren’t the thing itself.
 They’re shadows.
 We’re measuring the residue, not the source.
 And by the time the dashboard tells you there’s a problem, you’ve already lost months of distributed intelligence.

-When everything is urgent, there’s no room for depth.
+We try to move fast enough to stay in control but when everything is urgent, there’s no room for depth.
 People execute frantically, waiting for the next instruction, which puts you right back in the bottleneck you can’t afford to be in.
 The constraint on your team isn’t their capability.
 It’s your capacity to make every decision.

 But in complex work, tight control is a fantasy.
 You can’t know enough or move fast enough.
 When you try, you become the constraint.